zyslife/react-native-head-tab-view/Example/react-native-tab-view-collapsible-header/README.md

 ##### `refreshHeight`  _(number)_
 If this height is reached, a refresh event will be triggered （onStartRefresh）
 ##### `scrollEnabled` _(boolean)_
 Whether to allow the scene to slide vertically

+##### `makeRoomInRefreshing` _(boolean)_
+Does the ListView leave a space of "refreshHeight" while the ListView is pull-down. it defaults to true

 ---